fredgj/mom/README.rst

     def func(*args, **kwargs):
         pass

+    # you can also add each decorator to a list if that's what you prefer,
+    # like this:
+    @decorate_with([decorator1],[decorator2], [decorator3, arg1, arg2])

 As you can see in the example above, decorate_with takes other decorators as arguments and applies them to the function.
-If the decorator has no arguments you can just pass it in directly.
-If the decorator has arguemnts you need to add it to a list together its arguments.
+If the decorator has no arguments you can just pass it in directly, or as a list, it's up to the user.
+Though passing them in directly looks slightly more elegant.
+If the decorator has any arguments you need to add it to a list together its arguments.

 If a decorator has been defined with default arguments you need to pass the